You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 Your mobile phone is the primary device for receiving Aadhaar OTPs, making its security directly linked to your Aadhaar's safety.
 Implementing basic security measures on your phone is therefore non-negotiable.
 You need to treat your phone as a sensitive piece of equipment.

-Always use a strong screen lock (PIN, pattern, or biometric) on your mobile phone.
-Keep your phone’s operating system and apps updated to the latest versions to patch any security vulnerabilities.
+Always use a strong screen lock, such as a PIN, pattern, or biometric, on your mobile phone.
+Keep your phone's operating system and apps updated to the latest versions to patch any security vulnerabilities.
 Additionally, be cautious about installing apps from unknown sources, as they could contain malware designed to intercept your SMS messages, including OTPs.

 Never Share Your OTP